-In this subsection, we will show that the bulk-edge correspondence still hold in our scheme by examining the edge states of the shape matrix $\textbf{A}$ and $\textbf{A}^\prime$, and here as previous we only consider the dissipation with loss for simplicity.
-We mainly talk about $\textbf{A}^\prime$ as an example, in Fig. \ref{Fig:ReA}-\ref{Fig:ImA}, we numerically calculate the eigenvalues $\{\lambda\}$ of the shape matrix $\textbf{A}^\prime$ under different parameters of $t_1$.
-In Fig. \ref{Fig:spectraB},\ref{Fig:ImA} we can see the edge states locate at $\text{Im}\lambda=0$ (eightfold degenerate), ranging from $\left[-\sqrt{(\gamma/2)^2+t^2_2},\sqrt{(\gamma/2)^2+t^2_2}\right]$, we also plot Fig. \ref{Fig:spectraA} as a comparison, while there shows no edge states.
-From Fig. \ref{Fig:windingnojump}, we can see the one-to-one correspondence between the invariants and the boundary states, which indicates there exist winding number with 0 or 4, and it matches the number of boundary states (0 or 8), because we have boundary states at each end of the system.
-For $\textbf{A}$, by using Eq. (\ref{eq:zak}), the total zak phase of the system $\sum_\mu\nu_{\mu}$ is 0 or 8$\pi$, thus the same conclusion holds.
-In summary, the bulk-edge correspondence preserves, which proves the validity and feasibility of our scheme.
+In this subsection, we will show that the BBC still holds in our scheme.
+Here, for simplicity, we mainly talk about the purely loss scenario of $\textbf{A}^\prime$ as an example.
+In Fig. \ref{Fig:ReA}-\ref{Fig:ImA}, we numerically calculate the eigenvalues $\{\lambda\}$ of the shape matrix $\textbf{A}^\prime$ under different parameters of $t_1$.
+Following the insights provided by Fig. \ref{Fig:spectraB},\ref{Fig:ImA}, we can see the edge states located at $\text{Im}\ \lambda=0$ (eightfold degenerate).
+By contrast, from Fig. \ref{Fig:spectraA}, there shows no edge states, because the model experiences a phase transition at $t_1=\sqrt{(\gamma/2)^2+t_2^2}$.
+In Fig. \ref{Fig:windingnojump}, we can observe a one-to-one correspondence between the invariants and the boundary states, which indicates there exist a winding number with 0 or 4.
+Apparently, it matches the number of boundary states (0 or 8), because we have boundary states at each ends of the system.
+For $\textbf{A}$, by using Eq. (\ref{eq:Zak}), the total Zak phase of the system $\sum_\mu\nu_{\mu}$ is 0 or 8$\pi$, thus the same conclusion holds.
+In summary, the BBC of the model still preserves, which proves the validity and feasibility of our scheme.

-\section{CONCLUSION}

-In this work, we develop a new approach to study the topological properties by means of the third quantization technique, and study an SSH lattice with collective loss and gain as an example.
-When quantum jumping terms are absence, by analyzing the property of the shape matrix, we find our scheme is consistent with the conventional approach in many aspects.
-In addition, the topological properties in the presence of quantum jumping terms are also studied and the topological transition points may be shifted in this circumstance.
-Our work reveals the unique role of quantum jump terms between non-Hermitian system and master equations, which can not be neglected and explained by the effective Hamiltonian theory.
+\section{Conclusion}